yeahglo/osticket-prereqs/README.md

 **Step 1: Create the VM within Microsoft Azure**
 - Create a resource group called "RG-osTicket"
-- Create a VM called "vm-osticket" (Use Windows 10 Pro, version 22H2 - x64 Gen2 and Standard_D4s_v3 - 4cpus, 16 GiB memory)
+- Create a VM called "vm-osticket"
+- Use Windows 10 Pro, version 22H2 and Standard_D4s_v3 - 4cpus, 16 GiB memory
-- Make sure it auto populates to "RG-osTicket" for its resource group before the Review and Create step
+- Make sure it auto populates to "RG-osTicket" for its resource group before the "Review and Create" step
 - Note the username and password you're creating for Windows 10

 <br/>